MicroEJ/docs/Training/tutorialCreatePlatformBuildAndRunScripts.rst

 Create MicroEJ Platform Build and Run Scripts
 =============================================

-This tutorial describes all the steps to create :ref:`MicroEJ Platform <platform_import>` build and run scripts and shows how to use them.
+This training describes all the steps to create :ref:`MicroEJ Platform <platform_import>` build and run scripts and shows how to use them.

 Intended Audience
 -----------------